-Notes to the Consolidated Financial Statements As at and for the years ended December 31, 2017 and 2016 And for period from September 17 to December 31, 2015 (Amounts in Thousands of Philippine Peso, Except Number of Shares and Per Share Data)
+(Amounts in Thousands of Philippine Peso, Except Number of Shares and Per Share Data)

-The balance pertains to purchase of coal with a term of 30 days, noninterest-bearing and unsecured.

-10 The balance, which is unsecured, noninterest-bearing and due on demand, pertains to the purchase of equipment for the expansion of are dissective and are formitteness bearing.
-Are particulates the majority of its littlestone, pozzolari and day requirements from APO Land & Quarry Corporation pursuant to a long-term supply agreement.
+9 The balance pertains to purchase of coal with a term of 30 days, noninterest-bearing and unsecured.
+10 The balance, which is unsecured, noninterest-bearing and due on demand, pertains to the purchase of equipment for the expansion of Solid plant.